The Agenda for America's Entrepreneurs: Skilled small business workforce

 Small businesses face particular challenges in finding and retaining skilled workers.
-Not only do they lack the robust resources to create job-specific training programs, but small employers also face barriers to offering benefits that are crucial to attracting top talent.
+Not only do they lack the robust resources to create job-specific training programs, they also face barriers to offering benefits that are crucial to attracting top talent.
 This will continue to be an issue for small businesses struggling to keep their doors open due to the pandemic.

-- Support efforts to establish publicly-administered retirement savings programs at the federal and state levels to help more small businesses, their employees and the self-employed access retirement plans.
-Such programs are being implemented in California, Connecticut, Maryland, Illinois and Oregon.
+- Support efforts to establish publicly-administered retirement savings programs at the state levels to help more small businesses, their employees and the self-employed access retirement plans.

 - Pass legislation such as the Lifelong Learning and Training Account Act, which would make lifelong learning more accessible for low- and moderate-income workers by establishing a tax-preferred savings account with a federal match.
 It would also help solo entrepreneurs invest in their own development and acquire skills without the aid of an employer.